 Please email us at firstname.lastname@example.org as soon as you have a journal article or conference paper accepted for publication.

-Whilst there are no open access requirements for books and other research outputs it is good practice to make publications open access where possible.
+Whilst there are currently few open access requirements for books and other research outputs it is good practice to make publications open access where possible.
 Please contact us at email@example.com if you would like us to ask the publisher if open access is possible.
-An exception to this is Wellcome Trust who require books and book chapters that are funded by them to be fully open access.
+An exception to this is Wellcome Trust who require books and book chapters acknowledging their funding to be fully open access.

 Open access training

 We offer a short training session on open access, and can organise tailored versions of our training for any staff or student group on request.
 Please email firstname.lastname@example.org if you are interested in arranging a training session.

 An video version of our training presentation is available: at https://www.gla.ac.uk/myglasgow/openaccess/whatisopenaccess/

 The slides and a transcription are available in EdShare: https://edshare.gla.ac.uk/675/